lunohodov/pokemail/README.md

 ### When to use Pokemail?

-The only feasible way to guarantee the validity of an email address is to send an email and solicit a response.
+> The only feasible way to guarantee the validity of an email address is to send an email and solicit a response.

+You should not rely solely on Pokemail when a valid email address confirmed by it's owner is required.
+In such scenarios sending a confirmation email is the way to go.

 Use Pokemail when sending verification/confirmation emails is not an option.
-It is also useful for detecting disposable email addresses and acts as a good first line of defence.
+It is also useful for detecting disposable or role-based email addresses and acts as a good first line of defence.

 ### What is wrong with regular expressions?